mystreamer/provision/README.md

 + You might need to prepend `sudo` to most of the commands in the linked tutorial.
 + If you build the installer-image with flake enabled, you also must enable it when issuing the `nixos-install` command.
     - This goes like this: `sudo nixos-install --option experimental-features "nix-command flakes"`

+## Adding your own service

+Add the repo of the service to `flake.nix`.

+Navigate to `programs/service/git-services.nix` and mkService it.
+Also make sure that you have the ports correctly set and each of the services has their own unique index (since that will be used to generate the NAT IP-addresses).

+## Tipps

+If github rate-limits you, generate a personal access token and set it with: `export NIX_CONFIG="access-tokens = github.com=..."`